The Bird Protection Fund

 - Neotropical Flyways Project: This expansive research effort seeks to identify critical migratory stopover regions in Central and South America.
 New stopover sites are being identified and mapped, and mist-netting and radio-tracking of birds are revealing how they use these sites.
 Funds will support the expansion of their surveys to Honduras, Guatemala and Belize.
 The results of these studies will be used to develop conservation plans for migratory stopover habitat, critical to saving migration for Wisconsin’s birds.
 Grant Recipient: SELVA and the Cornell Lab of Ornithology

 - Whooping Crane Reintroduction: Conservation partners are working hard to reintroduce the critically imperiled Whooping Crane, one of the rarest birds in North America.
-The Bird Protection Fund is supporting conservation efforts including monitoring the existing wild population, and raising and releasing captive chicks, with the goal of establishing a self-sustaining migratory population, and supporting community education and outreach to protect this species.
+The Bird Protection Fund is supporting conservation efforts including monitoring the existing wild population, raising and releasing captive chicks with the goal of establishing a self-sustaining migratory population, and supporting community education and outreach to protect this species.
 Grant Recipient: International Crane Foundation

 - You can help us help the birds by making a donation to our Bird Protection Fund.